momchilasenov/SoftUni-Programming-Basics/README.md

 # SoftUni-Programming-Basics
-All Course Assignments with Solutions | Software University
+Software University | All course assignments with solutions | CSharp